Din sökning matchade inga resultat.

 Oracle offers multiple ways for you to opt out of third party sharing or selling and object to our use of information about you:

-Please note that if you opt out using any of the first three opt out tools, you may still temporarily see interest-based advertising from Oracle Marketing & Data Clouds customers due to advertising campaigns from those customers already underway.
-However, you will be opted-out of all future advertising campaigns from customers that use the Oracle Marketing & Data Clouds.
+Please note that if you opt-out using any of the first three opt-out tools, you may still temporarily see interest-based advertising from Oracle Advertising customers due to advertising campaigns from those customers already underway.
+However, you will be opted-out of all future advertising campaigns from customers that use Oracle Advertising services.

-If you want to opt you out of Oracle’s use of information about you for Oracle Data Cloud services, but do not want to receive third-party cookies, you can also change your browser settings on your computer or other device you are using to connect to the internet.
-Most browsers also provide functionality that lets you opt out of all advertising cookies, including Oracle cookies.
+If you want to opt-out of Oracle’s use of information about you for Oracle Advertising services, and do not want to receive third-party cookies, you can also change your browser settings on your computer or other device you are using to connect to the internet.
+Most browsers also provide functionality that lets you opt-out of all advertising cookies, including Oracle cookies.

-You can erase or delete all online information about you by opting out of Oracle Data Cloud services using the Oracle Data Cloud opt-out tool above.
+You can erase or delete all online information about you by opting out of Oracle Advertising services using the Oracle Advertising opt-out tool above.

 If you would like to submit a request to have offline information about you, if any, erased or deleted, you can use this form.